tnakazato/priism/doc/INSTALL.md

 These online materials are downloaded by curl command so curl must also be available.

-PRIISM for ALMA (`priism.alma`) is supposed to run on CASA.
+PRIISM for ALMA (`priism.alma`) is supposed to run on CASA or python environment with `casac` module.
 If you want to use `priism.alma`, CASA 5.0 or higher must be available.

 In addition to the dependency on PRIISM, there are several prerequisites from